The PAW Report

 The PDSA Animal Wellbeing (PAW) Report is the UK's largest annual assessment of pet wellbeing.

-In 2006, the Animal Welfare Acts introduced a 'duty of care' for all pet owners to meet their pet's 5 Welfare Needs.
-When the PAW Report launched in 2011, it became the first overarching means of identifying, assessing and monitoring the wellbeing on companion animals and how well their Welfare Needs are being met.
+In 2006, the Animal Welfare Acts introduced a 'duty of care' for all pet owners to meet their pet's 5 Welfare Needs but there was no accompanying Government surveillance.
+When the PAW Report launched in 2011, it became the first overarching means of identifying, assessing and monitoring the wellbeing of companion animals and how well their Welfare Needs are being met.

 Each year PDSA works with leading market research company, YouGov, to survey nationally representative samples of pet dog, cat and rabbit owners, providing insight into animal welfare issues, estimating pet population numbers, and understanding how people care for their pets.
 In addition, we periodically survey veterinary professionals to gather their thoughts and opinions about key welfare issues.

-Over the years, our vital research has found that millions of UK pets are not having these needs met.
-In 2021 we have the unique opportunity to assess how the first 14 months of the COVID-19 pandemic have affected our pets.
+Over the years, our vital research has found that millions of UK pets are not having these needs appropriately met.
+In 2022 we have the opportunity to assess how the lifestyles changes due to the COVID-19 pandemic and the cost of living crisis have affected our pets.

-The events of the past 18 months, through the initial course of the COVID-19 pandemic, have resulted in wide-ranging changes to the way we live, work and play.
-The Report methodology provides a robust, reputable and validated surveillance model through which we are able to monitor the potential impacts of the changes pets and owners have experienced throughout this time, as well as compare our findings against trends and data from the last 10 years.
+The Report methodology provides a robust, reputable and validated surveillance model through which we are able to monitor the potential impacts of the changes pets and owners have experienced, as well as compare our findings against trends and data from the last 12 years.

 Our findings provide us with evidence-based results, allowing us to look for emerging trends and early indicators of welfare issues for pets that may have developed since the start of the pandemic in March 2020.
-They will allow us to continue to monitor and safeguard the wellbeing of the nation's pets as well as helping us drive positive change for pet welfare across the UK.
+They will allow us to continue to monitor and safeguard the wellbeing of the nation's pets as well as helping us identify key issues and work with others in the sector to drive positive change for pet welfare across the UK.

 Why does PDSA produce the PAW Report?